📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Impact Increased teaching and learning in digital imaging for researchers and students.
 Increased capacity for sharing digital information from digital collections

-Description As this award was primarily an infrastructure award, the academic outputs are currently limited, but expected to increase considerably in the near future as the infrastructure is used and embedded.
+Description As this award was primarily an infrastructure award, the academic outputs are ongoing, but expected to increase considerably in the near future as the infrastructure is used and embedded.
 As part of this, the award allowed us to the develop the N-MESH labs initiative - this is the Nottingham Materials and Environment Science and Heritage Laboratories - a network of capabilities and capacities from across different academic departments across the University of Nottingham.
 On receiving the initial funding, it became clear to us that there was a significant amount of heritage science and heritage-adjacent science happening across the different areas of the University of Nottingham, but that we did not know the extent of this: who was doing it?
 Where was it happening?
 Who were the partners?
 What were the capabilities?
 What were the capacities?
-How could we add to these, with views towards our new funding and facilities.
-Having set up this network we are, 1 year in, beginning to see that creative and cultural sector partners are beginning to ask us about heritage science, how they can access it, and beginning to collaborate with us.
+How could we add to these, with views towards our new funding and facilities?
+Having set up this network we are, 2 years in, beginning to see that creative and cultural sector partners are beginning to ask us about heritage science, how they can access it, and beginning to collaborate with us.
 We are also developing a portfolio of outreach and engagement, through schools, museums and regional and national outreach events.

 First Year Of Impact 2023